 A successful aircraft program is generally in production for a period of 15 to 20 years or more.
-It is unusual for the OEMs to terminate their agreements with subcontractors in the course of a program's production phase, when these subcontractors were deeply involved in the early stage of the program.
+It is unusual for the OEMs to terminate their agreements with subcontractors in the course of a program's production phase, when these subcontractors were deeply involved in the early stage of the program and in the design phase in particular.
 Accordingly, subcontractors such as the Corporation are likely to supply components to the OEMs for the entire life of the program, as long as they remain competitive and deliver quality parts on time.